Seafood Fried Rice (Nasi Goreng Seafood)

 The reason is to get the flavor as close as the authentic Nasi Goreng.
 Did you know that sweet soy sauce was originally from Indonesia?
 So, letโ€™s stick to the origin.

 Firstly, you get all the ingredients ready.
 Wash, rinse, and cook your rice.
-I use Basmati rice more often than not because this rice is the main staple in our households.
+I use Basmati rice more often than not because it is the main staple in our households.
 Let your rice completely cool down before using it for the fried rice.

 Then, prepare the scrambled eggs and cook the carrots and green beans.
 This is followed by getting the chopped onion and minced garlic ready.

-Heat the oil in a large wok/ frying pan when all the ingredients are prepared.
-Fry the onion and garlic until the onion becomes translucent, and both release a nice aroma.ย
+When all the ingredients are prepared, heat the oil in a large wok or frying pan.
+Fry the onion and garlic until the onion becomes translucent and both release a nice aroma.ย

-Next, stir the sambal (if using) and chilies, then put the seafood in.
-Cook until the seafood is fully cooked.
+Next, stir the sambal (if using) and chilies, then add the seafood.
+Cook until the seafood is fully cooked.ย

 photo collage of getting stuff ready for nasi goreng ingredients